 Instant payments from gig payers and deposits from sources like PayPal or other personal accounts aren’t accepted in the SpotMe program.

-If SpotMe won’t work for you, there are several other cash advance apps that work seamlessly with Chime.
+If you have a Chime account but SpotMe won’t work for you, there are several other cash advance apps that work seamlessly with Chime.

-Varo is quickly gaining on Chime and Albert’s popularity.
+Varo is quickly gaining in popularity.
 Founded the same year as Albert, in 2020, Varo received its National Banking Charter from the OCC (Office of the Comptroller of the Currency) as well as regulatory approvals from the FDIC and the Federal Reserve.
-It’s the first fintech company of its kind to receive this charter!
+It’s the first fintech company of its kind to receive this charter.

 There are several cash advance apps that work with Varo.